MINC

 Getting Started

-All BIC software source releases are stored on packages.bic.mni.mcgill.ca/ in the tgz directory.
+All BIC software source releases are now stored on https://github.com/BIC-MNI , old releases are stored on packages.bic.mni.mcgill.ca/ in the tgz directory.

-Prebuilt binaries are also available for a number of operating systems with various levels of support.
-They are listed below in approximately the order in which they are supported.
-Send an email to a.janke@gmail.com if you are interested in a platform that is currently listed here.
+Following prebuilt binaries are severely out of date , but available for a number of operating systems with various levels of support.
+They are listed below in approximately the order in which they were released.
+Send questions to a.janke@gmail.com .

 Ubuntu Maverick 10.10